bradiex/jc2mp-freecam/README.md

 ## ChangeLog
+### Update v0.3.1
+- Changed commands for managing trajectories and positions

 ### Update v0.3
 - Added FreeCamChange events to notice other modules when the camera is (de)activated
 - Added a whitelist + possibility to manipulate the permissions to this freecam